-The trust indenture dated November 19, 2014 between the Company and Computershare Trust Company of Canada (the "Indenture") does not limit the ability of the Company to incur additional debt or liabilities (including senior indebtedness).
+The trust indenture dated November 19, 2014 between the Company and Computershare Trust Company of Canada, as supplemented by the first supplemental indenture dated September 30, 2015 between the Company and Computershare Trust Company of Canada (the "Indenture") does not limit the ability of the Company to incur additional debt or liabilities (including senior indebtedness).
 In order to finance acquisitions from time-to-time, the Company expects to draw down additional indebtedness under its credit facility and may also issue additional Debentures at any time.
 The additional indebtedness will increase the interest payable by the Company from time-to-time until such amounts are repaid, which will represent an increase in the Company's cost and a potential reduction in the Company's income.
 In addition, the Company may need to find additional sources of financing to repay these amounts when they become due.
 There can be no guarantee that the Company will be able to obtain financing on terms acceptable to it or at all at any such time.